 Sally Liebermann, Director of Lifespan Religious Education

 Sally Liebermann joined our staff in August of 2016, excited to join a team of talented staff and volunteers dedicated to nurturing the spiritual lives of children and learners of all ages.
-She has deep respect for the integrity and honesty of children and youth and believes that faith development is a naturally unfolding, lifelong process.
-After an early career in industry, she transitioned to work in non-profit settings, most recently serving the Unitarian Universalist Church in Haverhill for eleven years as Director of Religious Education.
+She has deep respect for the integrity of children and youth and believes that faith development is a naturally unfolding, lifelong process.
+After an early career in industry, she transitioned to work in non-profit settings, most recently serving the Unitarian Universalist Church in Haverhill as Director of Religious Education.
 She is grateful to walk alongside children, youth and adults as they seek meaning in their lives, considering her work one of many blessings.